mkner/basic-pid/docs/install.rst

     $ pip install basic-pid

-The main python package download site is: `here <https://pypi.org/project/basic-pid/>`_
+The main python package download site is `here <https://pypi.org/project/basic-pid/>`_

 **BasicPID** as of version 0.2.7 no longer requires **robo-base** to be installed and can be used as a standalone module.